pantor/frankx/README.md

 ## Development

-Frankx is written in C++17 and Python3.
+Frankx is written in C++17 and Python3.7.
 It is currently tested against following versions

-- Python v3.7
 - Eigen v3.3.7
 - Libfranka v0.6.0
+- Pybind11 v2.6.0
 - Reflexxes v1.2.7
-- Pybind11 v2.6.0
 - Catch2 v2.9 (only for testing)